1. PERSONAL FINANCE

 Appraisal

 An estimate of a property’s current market value based on professional inspection and comparison to similar real estate in the area.
-If you’re selling your home, certain improvements can help you boost your property’s value.
+If you’re selling your home, making certain improvements can help you boost your property’s value.

 Annual percentage rate (APR)

-The total yearly cost of borrowing money from a lender, including interest, fees, insurance, and points, expressed as a percentage of your mortgage.
+APR is the total yearly cost of borrowing money from a lender, including interest, fees, insurance, and points, expressed as a percentage of your mortgage.

-Adjustable rate mortgage (ARM)
+Adjustable-rate mortgage (ARM)

 Balloon payment

 A balloon loan amortizes only a portion of the total loan over the term period, and requires a large payment of the remaining balance due at the end of the mortgage term.
+Tread carefully with loans like this, as they can throw your finances into turmoil if you're not planning around that expected larger payment.

 Closing

 The completion of a real estate transaction when legal documents are signed, fees are paid, funds are disbursed, and the seller hands over the keys to the home.
+Closing is when you officially become a homeowner.

 Credit score

 Your credit score is a number representing your creditworthiness to lenders, determined by your credit history, outstanding debts, payment history, and other factors.
+Mortgage lenders will take your credit score into consideration when deciding whether to approve your application and what interest rate you qualify for.

 Debt-to-income ratio (DTI)

 Your total monthly debt divided by your total monthly income.
 It indicates what percentage of your income is used to pay off debt.
-The lower your debt-ratio, the better your chances of qualifying for a mortgage.
+The lower your debt-to-income-ratio, the better your chances of qualifying for a mortgage.

 Down payment